Setting up a finance strategy for your startup can be tricky. Here is a simple step-by-step guide

 developing a sound financial strategy.

-5) Financial Planning & Analysis and Performance Management: by Jack Alexander – This book
+5) Financial Planning & Analysis and Performance Management: by Jack Alexander –

 Have you read any of this book?
 If yes, please share your favorite takeaways in the comments